In brief – Early-Stuart London

 When Queen Elizabeth died childless at Richmond Palace in 1603 she had failed to make a will or name an heir.
 Her chief advisor, Sir Robert Cecil, foreseeing the difficulty, had prepared the way forward by secretly negotiating with the Protestant James VI of Scotland (son of Mary Stuart, Queen of Scots) to succeed Elizabeth.
 James had already been ruling over his homeland for thirty-six years by the time he came to the English throne.
 Thus, the Tudor dynasty made way for the Stuart, and Scotland and England were thereafter united under one monarch.

-Despite his liberal feelings towards Catholics, the views of the majority and political expediency made it necessary for James to take a hard line against them and be seen to support the Anglican Church.
+Despite James allowing Catholics a certain amount of freedom they were disappointed that he took the throne in preference to his daughter Elizabeth who they believed would rule as a Catholic.
 A number of papist gentry, many of whom had suffered one way or another for their religious beliefs, came together in 1604 in an unsuccessful attempt to assassinate the King and MPs by blowing up the Houses of Parliament during the ceremony for the State Opening.
 It became known as the ‘Gunpowder Plot’.

 Sir Walter Raleigh, a privateer and a favourite of Queen Elizabeth, fell out of favour with King James and was imprisoned in the Tower of London where he lived for thirteen years.
 He was set free in 1617 to lead an unsuccessful voyage to find the mythical ‘El Dorado’ but on his return was executed at Westminster under pressure from the Spanish.

 After the establishment of the naval docks at Deptford and Woolwich in the 16th century the lower Thames increasingly became a centre of shipbuilding.
 Until the end of that century merchant ships were constructed in the Netherlands but increasingly began to be built on the Thames from the first decades of the 17th century.
 A large community of workers employed in the shipping industry grew around Stepney, particularly at Wapping.